danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 Problems:

 1. All packets prioritized the same irrespective of user preferences/needs:
     a.
-A client based change in priority of a certain type of data is not possible that.
-Eg. A hearing challenged user can choose video over audio while the priority is different for a regular user.
+A client based change in priority of a certain type of data is not possible.
+For example, a hearing challenged user can choose video over audio while the priority is different for other users.
     b.
 Dynamic changes to priority based on user activity is not possible today.
-Eg. Audio packets having same priority when user mutes the audio, or change in priority during time of emergency where video streaming applications share the same priority as SOS signals.
+For example, audio packets having the same priority when a user mutes the audio locally, or change in priority during time of emergency where video streaming applications share the same priority as SOS signals.
-2. In loss prone network or during a reactive event, retransmissions cause immense delay.
-Network, not able to distinguish between reliable and loss tolerant data or the critical data within flows(i-frames, p-frames and audio packets), can have challenges in efficiently handling/routing data.
+2. In loss-prone networks or during a reactive policy events, retransmissions cause immense delay.
+Networks, not able to distinguish between reliable and loss-tolerant data or the critical data within a flow (i-frames, p-frames, and audio packets), can have challenges in efficiently handling/forwarding data.

 Solution:

 1. Client to ISP (Host-to-network) signaling can help with conveying user needs.

     a.
 The server (content provider) achieves best scalability by sending a single stream with the same per-packet metadata.
 The client, on the other hand, signaling the ISP to treat certain packets with a different priority over the others, can help solve the issue.
-Eg. For video streaming, if the metadata just said "audio" (0x00), "video i-frame" (0x01) "video p-frame" (0x02), the client could have the signaling protocol tell the router which one was most important.
+For example, for video streaming, if the metadata just said "audio" (0x00), "video i-frame" (0x01) "video p-frame" (0x02), the client could have the signaling protocol tell an upstream router which one was most important.
 Some users could prioritize video over audio and vice versa.

     b.
 Clients occasionally change the importance of receiving certain streams, such as muting video or audio, but still need to receive some frames to populate their playout jitter buffer.
 In such cases, the client can signal the ISP to (de-)prioritize certain types of traffic during the duration of that event.
 The per-packet metadata from the server would remain the same while the ISP treats certain per-packet metadata differently.
 These signals can be propagated to the server (in the form of a network to host signals) for improved efficiency, but this is out of the scope of this document.
 2. Server to ISP (Host-to-network) per packet metadata can help in informing the network about the nature of traffic.